Chubek/chubek/README.md

 - [TTyPack](https://github.com/Chubek/TTyPack) -:> A collection of some fifty C++ header-only libraries related to terminals, from manipulation, to rendering, to IPC & UI;
 - [ExolangTk](https://github.com/Chubek/ExolangTk) -:> A collection of C header-only libraries related to building native interfaces, FFI, debuggers and interoperability layers;
 - [TeXScrape](https://github.com/Chubek/TeXScrape) -:> A re-implementation of TeX82 and toolchain using Agentic AI;
+- [Jiterati](https://github.com/Chubek/Jiterati) -:> A small-footprint JIT compiler with a typed IR, and Lua-based macros;

 ## How to Contact Me